fenago/datascience-ml-next-level/Lab07-Merging, Joining, and Concatenating/Lab_6.md

 Concatenating the Datasets
 --------------------------------

-To *join* two datasets means to link them or connect them together.
-The
-\"right\" type of join depends on the business problem we\'ll trying to solve.

-For example, the [members1] and [members2]
-[DataFrames] both store the same four columns.
-We first have to determine what each dataset represents.
-Are they simply two halves of a greater whole?
-Or are the two collections of data *distinct* and *separate* from each other?
-Maybe [members1] is a listing of users who signed up for Meetup in the previous month and [members2] is a listing of users who signed up in the previous year.
-A business question like \"How many total users does Meetup have?\" requires a different join than \"What users signed up before the previous month\"?

-For this section, let\'s assume the [members1] and [members2] [DataFrames] represent the same fundamental collection of users.
+For this section, let\'s assume the [members1] and [members2] `DataFrames` represent the same fundamental collection of users.
 Something funny happened during their export, and the data was split up across two files.
 We\'d like to combine their rows into a single `DataFrame`. **Concatenation** refers to the appending of one [DataFrame\'s] rows to the end of another `DataFrame`.

 The shared column names between the two [members] datasets make concatenation simple.
 Invoke the [concat] function at the top-level of the `Pandas` library.
 Pass the function\'s [objs] parameter a list of `DataFrame` objects.
-The [DataFrames] will be concatenated in the order they are stored within the [objs] list.
+The `DataFrames` will be concatenated in the order they are stored within the [objs] list.
 In the next example, the concatenated `DataFrame` adds the rows from [members2] to the end of the rows from [members1].